-Assuming you have already set up your account, the first screen you see after logging in the investments tab that gives you a high-level view of your account as well as available investments:
+Assuming you have already set up your account (if not, you can do so here), the first screen you see after logging in is the investments tab that gives you a high-level view of your account as well as available investments:

 One thing I have noticed is that new investments come in waves and it does take some time to become fully invested.
 The hard money lending space is a $16B market, according to the founders of PeerStreet, and they are constantly working on the supply of loans for investors.
-As a new platform, with a growing user base, I can appreciate the challenge of doing this in a way that does not diminish the quality of the investments let through the funnel.
+I can appreciate their challenge of doing this as a new platform, with a growing user base, in a way that does not diminish the quality of the investments that make it through the funnel.

 When it comes to making investments, you have two options:

-- You can manually invest in the loans that fit your requirements (I did this for the first 7 loans I invested in)
+- You can manually invest in the loans that fit your requirements (I did this for the first seven loans I invested in); or

-To give you an idea of how long it takes to become fully invested.
-My initial deposit into my self-directed IRA was $50,000 and it took about 3 weeks to become fully invested with the following automated investment criteria:
+To give you an idea of how long it takes to become fully invested, my initial deposit into my self-directed IRA was $50,000 and it took about three weeks to become fully invested with the following automated investment criteria: